CebolaLab/RNA-seq/README.md

 counts.DEseq=DESeqDataSetFromTximport(counts.imported,colData=colData,design=~condition+batch)

 dds <- DESeq(counts.DEseq)
-resultsNames(dds) # lists the coefficients
+resultsNames(dds) #lists the coefficients

 #Add the normalisation offset from cqn
 normalizationFactors(dds) <- cqnNormFactors
 ```

-### Sample clustering
+### Sample clustering (PCA)

 A common component of analysing RNA-seq data is to carry out QC by testing if expected samples cluster together.
-One popular tool is principal component analysis (PCA), which clusters data
+One popular tool is principal component analysis (PCA) (the following steps are adapted from the [hbctraining tutorial on clustering](https://github.com/hbctraining/DGE_workshop_salmon/blob/master/lessons/03_DGE_QC_analysis.md)).

 **If you have few samples:**